Table of Contents

 Age - applicants must be at least 65 years of age unless they are designated as disabled by Social Security.
 Disabled individuals must be at least 18 years old.

-Residency - applicants must be US Citizens and residents of North Carolina.
+Residency - applicants must be U.S. Citizens and residents (at least 90 days in a row prior to application for SA) of North Carolina.
 As their home address is often that of their adult care home, applicants must prove residency with a prior address in NC.

 Functional Ability - applicants must have a medically documented need for the level of care provided in an adult care home.
 Typically, this means that the individual requires assistance with common activities, such as bathing, dressing, or getting out of a chair.
 An applicant's care needs cannot be so extensive that nursing home care is required.

-Financial Status - In 2017, an individual can have income of up to $1,228 per month.
+Financial Status – In 2018, an individual can have income of up to $1,228 per month.
+(An applicant who receives SSI automatically meets the financial criteria for the SA program.)
 For SA, financial status is always considered a budget unit of one, which means marital status has no impact on one’s eligibility.
 Only the income and assets that are owned solely (or partially) by the individual applying for the program are counted.
-One’s countable financial assets cannot be more than $2,000, excluding a home and primary vehicle.
+One’s countable financial assets cannot be more than $2,000, excluding a home, personal effects, and a primary vehicle.

-Individuals who are eligible for the SA program are automatically eligible for Medicaid.
+Individuals who are eligible for the SA program are automatically qualify for Medicaid.

-This program pays for room and board costs in adult care homes (assisted living) but does not cover medical care.
+This program pays for room and board costs in adult care homes (assisted living), but does not cover medical care.
 However, eligibility for this program means that the recipient is also Medicaid eligible.
-North Carolina Medicaid covers medical and non-medical care for the beneficiary.
+North Carolina Medicaid covers medical and non-medical care, such as personal care assistance with daily living activities, for the beneficiary.

 To apply contact, North Carolina residences should contact their county Department of Social Services.
 More information about this program is available on the Division of Aging and Adult Services website.
 Applications for this program must be made in person at the county department of social services.
-A brochure can be downloaded here.
+Although slightly outdated, a brochure can be downloaded here.